Calendar of Events

 In order to do our part for the health and safety of the scholars, our volunteers, and the audience, the 2021 Summer Chautauqua performances and workshops will he held virtually.
 We look forward to returning to the Humphrey Heritage Village at the Cherokee Strip Regional Heritage Center in the summer of 2022!

 Information on how to watch these presentations TBA.

 Chautauqua is historical tourism at its finest.
 It's your chance to time travel to another era and meet some of history's most illustrious characters.
 Historical enactments include a monologue "in character" and an opportunity to pose questions to both the visiting luminary and the scholar/presenter.
 Daytime workshops and lectures give further glimpses of the social, cultural and political nuances of the era.

-This is the 23rd year for Summer Chautauqua in Enid, making it one of the longest-running Chautauqua events in the nation.
+This is the 26th year for Summer Chautauqua in Enid, making it one of the longest-running Chautauqua events in the nation.

 Admission to all Chautauqua events is always free.
-Event held under the white tent at Humphrey Heritage Village.